wpcodefactory/wpfactory-key-manager/includes/lib/plugin-update-checker/README.md

 	//Optional: Set the branch that contains the stable release.
 	$myUpdateChecker->setBranch('stable-branch-name');
 	```
 3. Optional: Add a `readme.txt` file formatted according to the [WordPress.org plugin readme standard](https://wordpress.org/plugins/readme.txt) to your repository.
-For plugins, the contents of this file will be shown when the user clicks the "View version 1.0.0details" link.
+For plugins, the contents of this file will be shown when the user clicks the "View version 1.2.3 details" link.

 #### How to Release an Update